Mucus In Throat

 Smoking tobacco can irritate the lungs and cause many symptoms, such as chest pain, coughing, wheezing, and breathing difficulties.
 Exposure to these chemicals for a prolonged period increases the risk of serious health problems such as COPD, heart attacks, strokes, and death.

 When the mucus is produced in large amounts, several effective home remedies can help ease symptoms.
-The home remedies listed below can be added to your healthcare regime simultaneously with over-the-counter and prescription medications to treat the underlying cause of your problem.
+The home remedies listed below can be added to your healthcare regimen alongside over-the-counter and prescription medications to address the underlying cause of your problem.

 Eat Chicken Soup:

 A 2000 study concluded that chicken soup's anti-inflammatory properties could reduce inflammation associated with sinus congestion and colds.
-The anti-inflammatory response triggered by chicken soup can decrease mucus production as the migration of neutrophils is prevented, leading to a reduction in inflammation.
+The anti-inflammatory response triggered by chicken soup can decrease mucus production because it prevents the migration of neutrophils, leading to a reduction in inflammation.

 Drink Plenty Of Fluids: Water, diluted juices, decaffeinated teas, soups, and lemon water can help loosen congestion